artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

   //...
 ```

 Additionally, we set the Rule transformer to a "prediction" type condition.
 (See the possible types of [machine learning conditions](https://developer.artik.cloud/documentation/rules-engine.html#apply-machine-learning).)
-The below Rule triggers if the predicted value you defined is "true".
+The below Rule triggers if the predicted value you defined is "true" in one hour.

 ```
 rule_body.rule.if = {